ajhenley/gitbook/enhancing_your_book_class.md

 Next, you'll add an overloaded constructor and a method.

 An overloaded constructor is a constructor that takes one or more parameters.
-You can create multiple constructors as long as the parameter types and counts are unique.
+You can create more than one constructor as long as the parameter types and counts are unique.
 Create a constructor that takes an SKU and returns the appropriate book object.

 Next, create a method in your Book class called getDisplayText().
 It takes no parameters.
 When called it returns a string containing the author, title and description.
 Don not use System.out.print() in your class.
 Simply return the string and let the calling class handle the print statements.
 You can use this method to print your book information to the console or a file or a web page.